 This prototype ex vivo mandible model aims to maintain the cellular activity, tissue architecture and physiology of the periodontal ligament and surrounding alveolar bone, whilst supporting the wide population of cells present in the tissue.
 Initial work will seek to compare tissue culture methods to assess the best method for maintaining cell activity and tissue architecture.
 The cultures will be assessed for viability, with expression of relevant markers and differentiation factors analysed to identify whether relevant cell types are present in the cultures.
 To ensure the model mimics the degradation of bone prevalent in destructive periodontal disease, osteoclasts and innate immune cells will be transplanted into the ex vivo model.
 Cultures will be maintained and activity monitored before the tissue is exposed to pro-inflammatory cytokines to investigate the pathways leading to the pathogenesis of periodontal disease.

-Sloan AJ, Taylor SY, Smith EL (2012).
+Sloan AJ et al. (2012).
 Organotypic mandibular cultures for the study of inflammatory bone pathology.
 In: Replacing animal models: a practical guide to creating and using biomimetic alternatives.
 Ed.
-J Davies Wiley Blackwell, London doi:10.1002/9781119940685.ch15
+J Davies Wiley Blackwell, London doi: 10.1002/9781119940685.ch15

 Principal investigatorProfessor Alastair Sloan